bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s now understand the process of setting a breakpoint in your codes.
+Let&apos;s now understand the process of setting a breakpoint in your codes.
 To create a breakpoint: Click on the side of the file near the line number and Run the code that will trigger the breakpoint.
 The highlighted line of code indicates that the code has paused execution on